JosephSCH0157/Creator-s-Forge/docs/overview.md

-# Creator’s Forge Overview
+# Podcaster’s Forge Overview

-Creator’s Forge is a modular toolkit for podcasters, musicians, and creators.
+Podcaster’s Forge is a modular toolkit for podcasters, musicians, and creators.
 It addresses pain points in the creative workflow: wasted hours on uploads, formatting, and metadata.

 ## Modules